-Jemison Park Nature Trail is a 3 mile moderately trafficked loop trail located near Birmingham, AL that features beautiful wild flowers and is good for all skill levels.
+Jemison Park Nature Trail is a 3 mile moderately trafficked loop trail located near Birmingham, Alabama that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Serene park, very wooded next to a lovely stream.
 Optional paved or natural paths, picnic tables, restful benches with scenic views.
 We'll maintained, but watch for snakes!